Levitator0/stormworks/README.md

 Where the original only seated six, it's common in the game to have to rescue up to eight, so this version is then further bumped up in size slightly to seat a pilot and eight passengers.

-It's almost done.
-It needs a paintjob, and to be stocked with campaign supplies.
-It flies great, cruising around 150kts, and it can get up to 160 with the prop pitch pulled back for maximum RPM.
+It flies great, reaching about 150kts, and it can get up to 160 with the prop pitch pulled back for maximum RPM.
+Cruise seems somewhere around 130kts, at around 82% throttle.
+The speed loss is pretty small, but there's a huge fuel savings.

 The nosewheel is retractable, though in my experience, retracting gear has zero effect in the game.
 There are some surfaces in the game where it matters how they are facing to the point where you can almost